 I swallowed the lump forming in my throat and tried to let her words sink in.
-Tried to believe them, despite the lingering guilt.
+Tried to believe them.

-A soft sigh sounded from behind us, and we turned to see Jakob pushing open the slider.
+A soft whoosh sounded from behind us, and we turned to see Jakob pushing open the slider.

-Gran caught sight of my face and laughed, low and amused, and then stood from her seat.
+Gran caught sight of my face, laughed, and then stood from her seat.
 “I think I’ll go see if Jennifer needs any help inside.”

-“She doesn’t,” I said, wanting to keep Gran here with me.
+“She doesn’t,” I said, wanting to keep Gran out here.
 We’d barely had five minutes together.

 “Yes, well,” Gran said, looking back and forth between Jakob and me, “I think I’ll just go on in anyhow.”